 Have a clear out!

 For a lot of people, this step is either the best or the worst part of moving.
-Some of us love a good old declutter and a trip to the skip but some of us struggle to let go of that fridge magnet collection from 2009!
-We get it - but either way, a clear out will need to at some point if you're moving home.
+Some of us love a good old declutter and a trip to the skip, whereas some of us struggle to let go of that fridge magnet collection from 2009!
+We get it — but either way, a clear out will need to happen at some point if you're moving home.

 There’s no point packing and moving items you don’t need or use any more.
 They're only taking up valuable space and will slow you down.
 Plus, if you decide to bring in the help of professionals to help you move, it could end up costing you more money because you have more to move.

 Pack everything into boxes